-On the whole the level of the test wasmoderate to tough.
+On the whole the level of the test was moderate to tough.
 The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
-Quant section was as difficult as reasoning section.
-Verbal section wasmoderate.
+Quant section was slightly tougher than reasoning section.
+Verbal section was moderate to slightly difficult.
 The key to getting a good percentile was time management and selection of questions.

-Students this time, found this section moderate.
-The Quantitative section had 6 easy, 9 medium and 7 difficult questions.
-In this section, there were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
-Other than these topics, questions from mixed topics were asked like of P n C, Logs and Coordinate Geometry.
-This section was moderate.
+Students found this section easier than DI this time.
+The Quantitative section had 3 easy, 8 medium and 11 difficult questions.
+Selection of questions was important to crack this section.
+There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
+A good student could have scored 90+ percentile by attempting around 6-9 questions with approx. 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 Quant section was slightly tougher than reasoning section.
 Verbal section was moderate to slightly difficult.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and misfit/Best fit questions require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.